-What if my doctor says I don’t need treatment now but that I may need it later?
+What if I'm told I don’t need treatment now but I may need it later?

 - Do I have any restrictions regarding exercise and how long should I keep my heart rate elevated?